yannickycpan/oxford-mllab/index.md

 4. You are allowed to skip at most 4 questions without penalty.
 There are 17 in total.

 ### AI-based coding tools, such as ChatGPT, Copilot, and similar, are strictly forbidden in this lab.
-You must disable these tools if they are available in your code editor.
+It is your own responsibility to disable these tools if they are available in your code editor.

 ### Time/Break